hvnsweeting/dailyracket/_src/posts/2019-01-20-setup-racket.md

 - `raco` command is everything manager for Racket.
 Run command `raco doc` to open local document. `raco pkg install packagename` to install a package.

-DrRacket and `raco` is really good selling point for Racket, it's uesr-friendly, just click and run, no error, searching, ...
+DrRacket and `raco` are really good selling points for Racket, they are uesr-friendly, just click and run, no error, internet searching, ...

 A Racket 7.1 script takes minimum 36MB to run.
 A Python3.6 script takes minimum 8MB to run.
 Note that `Racket 7.1` is often faster than `Python3`, see